 A form of socialism, in which the means of production, resources, and property are owned and controlled by the egalitarian society, i.e. by the community equally is called Communism.
 It is based on the idea of shared ownership.
 The theory of communism was mainly sparked by the German philosophers cum sociologist Karl Marx and Friedrich Engels.
 The central principle behind communism is, the contribution and share of each would be based on his ability and needs.

 In this political system, the government owns everything and all the individual works for a common goal.
 Therefore, class distinction does not exist, as all are considered equal.
 Communism aims at removing the gap between the wealthy and poor and establishing equality in the economy.

 The following points are noteworthy so far as the difference between capitalism and communism is concerned:

 - An economic system in which the trade and industry of the economy are owned and controlled by private individuals to generate profit is called Capitalism.
-A social system in which country’s trade and industry are controlled by the community and the share of each individual relies on his ability and needs, is called communism.
+A social system in which a country’s trade and industry are controlled by the community and the share of each individual relies on his ability and needs, is called communism.

 - Capitalism is based on the Principle of Individual Rights, whereas Communism is based on the Principle of Community Rights.

 - Capitalism is in favor of class distinction, i.e. working class and capitalist class, hence the degree of class distinction between rich and poor is very high.
-On the contrary, communism opposes a division of society according to class, as it promotes classless society, so, there is no gap between rich and poor.
+On the contrary, communism opposes a division of society according to class, as it promotes a classless society, so, there is no gap between rich and poor.

 - Under capitalism, the government does not have much involvement.
-In contrast communism, there is a high level of government intervention.
+In contrast to communism, there is a high level of government intervention.

 - In capitalism, every individual has to work for himself to create wealth.
 As opposed to this, in communism wealth is distributed as per needs and ability.